The group of study fields: Health Sciences

 Cycle of study program: Professional Bachelor degree programme

-Language of study program: Lithuanian, Russian, English (for ERASMUS+ only)
+Language of study program: Lithuanian, English (for ERASMUS+ only)

 Credits and form of study program: 180 credits, Full- time studies- 3 years.